 But self-care is just as important during a flare.
 It’s important to carve out time for rest and sleep, possibly take time off work, beg off social obligations that aren’t top priority, and do what works for you to de-stress.

 During a recent #CreakyChats Twitter chat, we asked our CreakyJoints community members for their self-care tips for getting through disease flares.
-Here’s what they shared:
+Here’s what they do to cope with arthritis flare-ups:

 Make Your House More Accessible